ronaldbosma/blog/content/blog/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages.md

 ### Publish release package to nuget.org

 The last stage will publish the release version of the NuGet package to nuget.org.
-But before we proceed we'll need to make some preparations.
+But before we proceed we'll need to make a few preparations.

 #### Create new environment

 In the 'old style' release pipelines, approvals were configured on stages itself.
 With the new multi-stage pipelines this has been moved to environments.
 So, we'll have to create an environment first.

-- Click the Environments menu item in the Azure DevOps portal.
+- Click the _Environments_ menu item in the Azure DevOps portal.
-  (When you enabled the Multi-stage pipelines preview feature this new menu item appeared in the Pipelines menu.)
+  (When you enabled the _Multi-stage pipelines_ preview feature this new menu item appeared in the _Pipelines_ menu.)
-- Choose New environment.
+- Choose _New environment_.
 - Specify a name like 'nuget-org' (a . is not allowed) and an optional description.
 ![New environment](../../static/images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/new-environment.png)
 <!-- ![New environment](../../../../../images/multi-stage-yaml-pipeline-to-create-and-publish-nuget-packages/new-environment.png) -->